wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 The implementation SHOULD inform the user that the message was originally sent to a different recipient and forwarded to them.
+If the implementation does so it MAY ignore the intended recipient fingerprint signature subpacket, as described in {{I-D.ietf-openpgp-crypto-refresh}}, Section 5.2.3.33.

 # Security Considerations